mlgig/Video_vs_Shimmer_ECML_2023/README.md

 - Time series way
 - Automated feature extraction

-Raw data from IMUs can be treated as multivariate time series with multiple diemsions.
+Raw data from IMUs can be treated as multivariate time series with multiple dimensions.
 Similarly, for video we obtain multivariate time series by repeatedly applying OpenPose as human pose estimation library to track 25 body parts of a human body over all the frames.
 The TSC folder contains the data in time series for both IMUs and videos.
 The data shared in this repository in